W1ldPo1nter/django-queryable-properties/docs/standard_features.md

 If there's ever a need for an exception from using the cache functionality, the cached value of a queryable property on a particular model instance can be reset at any time.
-This means that the getter's code will be executed again on the next access and the result will be used as a cached value again (since it's still a queryable property marked as cached).
+This means that the getter's code will be executed again on the next access and the result will be used as the new cached value (since it's still a queryable property marked as cached).
 To make this as simple as possible, a method `reset_property`, which takes the name of a defined queryable property as parameter, is automatically added to each model class that defines at least one queryable property.
 If a model class already defines a method with this name, it will *not* be overridden.